bennacer860/code-vs-zombie/README.md

 - Implement some testing framework for judging model behaviour
 - Make the model more similar to the codingame framework
   - Zombies don't move randomly, they pick human targets including Ash
-  - Ash should pick a target zombie randomly as wwell
+  - Ash should pick a target zombie randomly as well
   - The scoring system should reflect the combo calculations
 - keep track of time and simulate games as long as we are under the 100 ms instead of a predetermined number
 - Do performance testing and optimize the codebase to be able to simulated more games during the 100 ms allowed in one turn